If you have been a reader of security analysis and business valuations, you must have heard about or read Aswath Damodaran.

 In other words, Damodaran is to business valuations what Peter Drucker was to business strategy.

-The first chapter of this book reiterates an important fact about “value” – that it’s more than a number, and that understanding it well is a way to stay ahead of the pack.
+I recently picked up his Little Book of Valuation.
+The first chapter reiterates an important fact about “value” – that it’s more than a number, and that understanding it well is a way to stay ahead of the pack.

 I’ve met a lot of investors over the years who’ve been good students of businesses, but when it came to valuations, they argued that value lies in the eyes of the beholder…and that any price can be justified if there are other investors who perceive an investment to be worth that amount.

 This is obviously absurd.
 But then this is the way valuations are treated – with the aim of looking for a bigger fool who will pay a higher value in the future!